Chō

-Chō (チョー) is a Japanese actor, voice actor and narrator from Kōnosu, Saitama.
+Chō (チョー) is a Japanese actor and narrator.
 His former stage name was Yūichi Nagashima (長島 雄一, Nagashima Yūichi).
 He is a graduate of the Nishogakusha University Department of Literature and received training at Bungakuza's research establishment and the Seinenza Theater Company before attaching himself to Production Baobab in 1986.
 He transferred to the Tokyo Actor's Consumer's Cooperative Society in 2007.
 On August 23, 2006, he changed his stage name to Chō after his character in Tanken Boku no Machi.
 His hobbies include badminton and jogging, and he is a licensed teacher in calligraphy.